Part 3 - the rest of the story

 My Life In The Fishbowl

-I had only been a Seventh Day Adventist for one short year, when my husband and I, and our one year old daughter, were called to our very first mission.
+I had only been a Seventh-Day Adventist for one short year when my husband and I, along with our one-year-old daughter, were called to our very first mission.

-It was a city mission in Norwalk, CA, at a very special and unique Seventh Day Adventist Church.
-There was a health center, bakery, cooking school, Bible school, and a very active congregation.
+It was a city mission at a special and unique Seventh-Day Adventist Church.
+A health center, bakery, cooking school, Bible school, and active congregation existed.
 Within a year, I became the Pathfinder Director, the Cradle Roll Leader, and served on the church board.
 I was barely 20 years old.
 It was a good experience in so many ways and gave me a rich learning ground.
 I felt very free and had good support.

-I remember it as being a time in my life when I felt very connected to God.
-My experience was fresh and the church allowed me to create my own lessons and adventures for those I was serving.
-So, I felt like it was me and God, cooperating, teaching the young people that surrounded me.
-It was not easy and there were some failures, as well as successes.
-Which of course, sprouted a lot of growth in my own experience.
+I remember it as a time when I felt very connected to God.
+My experience was fresh, and the church allowed me to create my own lessons and adventures for those I was serving.
+Cooperating with God in teaching the young people around me was a beautiful experience and so simple, though not always easy.
+There were some failures as well as successes, which, of course, sprouted a lot of growth in my own experience.

 At some point, my mother-in-law, a lifetime Adventist, gave me a little white book.
-It was called, “Child Guidance” by E.G. White.
-I was so happy to receive this book as a young mother with so many questions.
-But, she also promptly burst my bubble by telling me that I was to read it with a “grain of salt”.
-She told me that no mother could do the things inside the book, but that if I read between the lines, I might find some good.
-Basically, don’t take it seriously, dear.
+It was called “Child Guidance” by E.G. White.
+I was so happy to receive this book as a young mother and had so many questions.
+But, she also promptly burst my bubble by telling me I was to read it with a “grain of salt.”
+She told me that no mother could do the things inside the book but that I might find some good if I read between the lines.
+“Please don’t take it too seriously, dear.”

 You’d think that would have discouraged me, but no. It didn’t.
 It made me want to read it more, and so I did.

-I noticed though the whispered comments, “Debbie is getting a little fanatical.
-She actually believes these things.”
+I noticed the whispered comments, “Debbie is getting a little fanatical and overly passionate.
+She believes these things.”
 And they were right.
 I did.

-All the while these things were taking place, I was trying desperately to have the “true” Christian home I so much wanted and read about in that “book,” but it always eluded me.
-So I would “try” harder.
-Fixing this and then that, running after my own shadow most of the time.
+All the while these things were taking place, I was trying desperately to create the true Christian home I so much wanted and read about in that “book,” but it always eluded me.
+So, I would try harder, fixing this and then that, running after my own shadow most of the time, thinking that if I did enough, loved enough, and became enough, things would improve, and I’d eventually acquire a little heaven on earth in my home.

-It wasn’t long till we began to feel free.
-We had been delivered miraculously and we knew it.
-We had our lives, a few basic things, a place to live, and a small, very helpful, support system.
+It wasn’t long till we began to feel safe again and free.
+We had been delivered miraculously, and we knew it.
+We had our lives, a few basic things, a place to live, and a small, beneficial support system.

 It was through this experience that my trust and love for God deepened.